thesandboxgame/sandbox-smart-contracts/docs/topics/asset/giveaway/multiple.md

 ## Overview

-Admin locks multiple asset with merkle roots and user can claim the asset with matching params.
+Admin locks multiple assets with merkle roots and user can claim the asset with matching params.

 Similar to Land presales and the Asset giveaway, we have an off-chain merkle tree.
 The key is the user’s Ethereum address.
 This is a reusable contract, so multiple off-chain merkle trees can be used.
 Once a user claims their tokens relating to a particular merkle tree, it cannot claim them again.